 If the person transitioning has access to any login information that functions as a Planning Center integration, make sure you get access to that login information, especially Stripe.

-You can see which products the person has access to from their People profile.
+You can see the products the person can access from their People profile.

 From the Actions dropdown, click Permissions.

-While you're in People, you can only make changes to the permissions in People, but you can see which products you need to address by seeing the permissions in this box.
+While you're in People, you can only make changes to the permissions in People, but you can see which products you need to address by reviewing the permissions in this box.

 If you make a person inactive, their access to the products will be revoked, but they may still be assigned to some features in the product.
 Before making them inactive, follow the steps in the corresponding products below.

-Lists and workflows can be made private when only one person has access to them.
+Lists and workflows can be made private when only one person can access them.
 If you need to make someone inactive, ask them to give another Administrator access to lists, workflows, notes categories, and custom fields.

 Caution

-When you make someone inactive, any automations they had set up will not run.
+When you make someone inactive, any automation they had set up will not run.

-Choose a list, and then go to the Settings.
+Choose a list and go to its Settings.

-If only one name is listed in the Visibility section, click the Share with dropdown and choose a group of permissions or a specific person with the permission of Manage.
+If only one name is listed in the Visibility section, click the Add collaborator dropdown and choose a group of permissions or a specific person with the permission of Manage.

 Tip

-When a workflow is created, only you have access to it until you give someone else access.
-From the Workflows page, you can see all the workflows you have access to.
+When a workflow is created, only you can access it until you give someone else access.
+You can see all the workflows you can access from the Workflows page.
 Ensure others have access to the workflow by choosing one from the list.

-If only one name is listed in the Visibility section, click the Share with dropdown and choose a group of permissions or a specific person with the permission of Manage.
+If only one name is listed in the Visibility section, click the Add collaborator dropdown and choose a group of permissions or a specific person with the permission of Manage.

 Make sure you set the access to Manage workflow.